rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 * In Python, an exception is thrown with a (reasonably) relevant subtype and error message.

-* In Fortran, if the optional integer :f:var:`stat` argument is passed during the call, then on return :f:var:`stat` is set to an value indicating the nature of the problem (see the :ref:`fortran-params` chapter for the list of possible values).
-If the :f:var:`stat` argument is not passed, then execution halts with an error message printed to standard out.
+* In Fortran, if the optional integer argument :f:var:`stat` is present during the call, then on return :f:var:`stat` is set to an value indicating the nature of the problem (see the :ref:`fortran-params` chapter for the list of possible values).
+If :f:var:`stat` is not present, then execution halts with an error message printed to standard output.

-* In C, if the integer pointer :c:var:`stat` is passed non-null during the call, then on return the target of :c:var:`stat` is set to a value indicating the nature of the problem (see the :ref:`c-enums` chapter for the list of possible values).
-If the :c:var:`stat` argument is passed null, then execution halts with an error message printed to standard out.
+* In C, if the pointer argument :c:var:`stat` is non-null during the call, then on return the target of :c:var:`stat` is set to a value indicating the nature of the problem (see the :ref:`c-enums` chapter for the list of possible values).
+If :c:var:`stat` is null, then execution halts with an error message printed to standard output.